GrooveLabs/action-utils/README.md

 # action-utils
-helpers for creating well-named redux action in a declarative way
+helpers for creating well-named redux actions in a declarative way